25,000+ early retirees

 Get your answer in 30 seconds.
 Trusted by 25,000+ early retirees.

 Educational Tool: This 72(t) calculator 2026 is for educational and planning purposes only.
 72(t) distributions are complex IRS rules with serious consequences for non-compliance.
-94% of users consult a qualified tax professional, CPA, or financial advisor before implementing a 72(t) strategy.
+94% of users consult a qualified tax professional before implementing a 72(t) strategy.

 IRS Compliance: The IRS requires exact compliance with calculation methods, interest rates, and distribution schedules.
 This tool uses 2026 IRS guidelines but individual circumstances vary.
 Always verify with a professional before making early retirement decisions.